 Every week -mostly on Sundays- you can read a new very short story on the blog (Dutch only for now).
-Special photos appear occasionally on the photo page, daily photos you can see on Facebook and on Instagram.
+Special photos appear occasionally on the photo page, daily photos you can see on Instagram.
 You are welcome as a follower or a friend.

 For an art assignment, exhibition, reading session, training commercial writing, business texts, help with your own writing and other interesting things: post @ peterveen. nl or call +31 6 542 723 15.